BloomTech-Labs/prismatopia/README.md

 NOTE: THIS IS A WORK IN PROGRESS, CHANGING RAPIDLY, NOT STABLE, USE AT YOUR OWN RISK UNTIL THIS SENTENCE IS REMOVED FROM THE README!

-A backend API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, OAuth, OpenID Connect, JWT, Postgres, Docker, Typescript and more!
+An API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, OAuth, OpenID Connect, JWT, Postgres, Docker, Typescript, AWS and more!

 ## How to use this repository

+Prismatopia is a reference implementation, meaning you can clone it, configure, run it and play with it.
+But if you want to use it for your own purposes, you need to heavily modify it.
 You make a copy of this repository and that copy becomes the backend for your application.
 You'll end up customizing your copy of this repository with your resolvers, schemas and other stuff.
-This repository is simply an empty vessel for you to clone.
+This repository is simply an empty vessel for you to fork or otherwise copy as the starting point for your API stack.

 ## The Stack